 Third on our list is the great white shark (Carcharodon carcharias).
 They're known for their large and robust snout.
 They measure up to 7 m (23 ft.) in length and weigh 3.3 tons.
 The great white sharks present sexual dimorphism as females are larger than males.

-These sharks are found in almost all coastal and offshore waters which have water temperature between 12 and 24 °C (54 and 75 °F).
-They are mostly found in the United States, South Africa, Chile and Japan.
+These sharks are found in almost all coastal and offshore waters which have water temperatures between 12 and 24 °C (54 and 75 °F).
+They are mostly found in the United States, South Africa, Chile, and Japan.
 Great white sharks don't have any known predators, although on rare occasions they can be hunted by the killer whale.
 Nevertheless, they are currently vulnerable to extinction.

 This is due to the fact that great white sharks take a long time to mature and reproduce.
 As well as the fact that they are hunted by humans for certain dishes.
-There are currently certain conservation plans in action in different countries, such as Australia, New Zealand and North America.
+There are currently certain conservation plans in action in different countries, such as Australia, New Zealand, and North America.
+These plans include protective legislation and public awareness campaigns aimed at reducing human-shark conflicts.
 Learn more about shark reproduction in our article.

 Tiger shark